Travelin' Soldier: Critical reception

 Kevin John Coyne, reviewing the song for Country Universe, rated the song No. 17 on his list of the 201 Greatest Singles of the Decade.
 He stated that "it's the story between the lines that drives home the tragedy, as both main characters have a palpable sense of loneliness that they finally find relief from in one another just before they are ripped permanently apart."

-Controversy

-The song was being promoted by Dixie Chicks when on March 10, 2003, lead singer Natalie Maines told a London, England, audience the band was ashamed that then United States President George W. Bush was from Texas for his role in the 2003 invasion of Iraq.
-Subsequent U.S. publication of Maines's comments caused some stations, including 42 owned by Cumulus Media, to drop the song from their playlists, causing it to fall from No. 1 on the country singles chart to No. 3 the following week, March 29, before disappearing from the charts entirely.

-"Travelin' Soldier" is the last single released by Dixie Chicks to reach the top 20 on the U.S. country singles chart, although their 2007 single "Not Ready to Make Nice", peaked at No. 4 on the Billboard Hot 100 while reaching No. 36 on the country chart.
+In 2014, Rolling Stone ranked the song at #150 on its 200 Greatest Country Songs of All Time ranking.

 Charts

-The song debuted at No. 58 on Hot Country Songs on February 16, 2002, based on a live recording from the Country Music Association telecast in the previous November, eventually peaking at No. 57.
-It was not officially released as a single until late 2002, peaking at No. 1 on the same chart in early 2003.
+The song debuted at No. 58 on the Hot Country Songs chart on February 16, 2002, based on a live recording from the Country Music Association telecast the previous November, eventually peaking at No. 57.
+It was not officially released as a single until late 2002, when it peaked at No. 1 on the same chart, in early 2003; additionally, the song charted within the Billboard top 40 of the Hot 100 chart, at the No. 25 spot.